giacbrd/SmartPipeline/README.rst

 moreover executions and errors can be monitored easily.

-It is a framework for engineering sequences of data operations and making them concurrent, following an optimized but transparent producer-consumer pattern: an excellent solution for fast and clean data analysis prototypes (small/medium projects and POC) but also production code, as an alternative to plain scripts.
+It is a framework for engineering sequences of data operations and making them concurrent, following an optimized but transparent producer-consumer pattern.
+An excellent solution for fast and clean data analysis prototypes (small/medium projects and POC) but also for production code, as an alternative to plain scripts.
 Consider it as a solution for problems where big task queues and workflow frameworks are overkill.
 No dependencies are required.